 All comments are reviewed by the editorial staff before publication.
 If you submit a comment outside of regular office hours, there may be a bit of a delay before it becomes visible.
 The editorial staff reserves the right to not publish comments without special justification.
 Anyone who writes a comment that violates the law can be held personally responsible.

+It is our ambition that non Swedish-speaking employees should be able to get an overview of what’s going on at the faculty.
 Much of the contents on Akademiliv are translated to English.
-Our ambition is that non Swedish-speaking employees should be able to get an overview of what’s going on at the faculty.
 However, the English version of Akademiliv is not an exact copy of the Swedish website.